prjemian/hklpy2/_sources/glossary.rst.txt

 ..  index:: !diffractometer, definition; diffractometer

 :diffractometer:
-  Diffractometers are mechanical systems used in studies of the stucture of crystalline substances.
+  Diffractometers, mechanical systems of *real* space rotation axes, are used in studies of the stucture of crystalline *samples*.
+The structural features of interest are usually expressed in terms of reciprocal space (*pseudo*) axes.

   A diffractometer is a type of *goniometer*.
-Generally, a diffractometer consists of two stacks of rotation axes, used to control the position and *orientation* of a crystalline sample and a detector.
-When the sample is exposed to a controlled radiation source, the detector is positioned to measure the intensity of radiation scattered by the sample into specific directions.
+Generally, a diffractometer consists of two stacks of rotation axes, used to control the *orientation* of a crystalline *sample* and a *detector*.
+In a study, while the sample is oriented and exposed to a controlled radiation source, the detector is oriented to measure the intensity of radiation diffracted by the sample in specific directions.

 ..  index:: !engine, definition; engine